 What Types of Renovations Require DOB Permits

 There is no single rule that applies to every renovation.
-Permits depend on scope, not aesthetics.
+Permits are determined by scope, not appearance.

 Work That Almost Always Requires Permits